MeltwaterArchive/storyplayer/environments/local-vms.md

 You can get Vagrant plugins for all the popular provisioning tools.
 With these plugins, when you run `vagrant up` to create your virtual machine, your provisioning scripts are run at the same time.

-Don't use these plugins.

-Why?
-Your story is going to want to inject parameters into the provisioning scripts, such as port numbers and the like.
+Don't use these plugins in your tests.
+Your story is going to need to inject parameters into the provisioning scripts, such as port numbers and the like.
 You can't do so if your provisioning scripts run when `vagrant up` is executed.

 ## Configuring Your Environment

 You can do this in one of two ways:

 1. If you do all your dev testing in a local VM, simply edit the config for your local environment to have the right settings for your VM.
 That way, you can run Storyplayer without the `-e` switch to save a bit of effort every time.
 1. If you [run tests against your local computer](your-machine.html) _and_ you run tests against a local VM too, you'll need to define separate environments for each.
+For example, you might call the environment *local_vm*.
 You'll also need to remember to use the `-e` switch every time you run Storyplayer against a local VM.

 If you're not sure, go with the second option for now.